shyamgv/APIGateway/README.md

 Hit the below end-point:
 https://zuulproxy.apps.dev.gsdcf.manulife.com/services/hello where zuulproxy is the host name given in manifest.yml and /services/hello is the end point in the greeting application.

-# Because of the SSO implementation it would automatically redirect and get the auth code and use that to fetch the token and establish a session.
+Note: Because of the SSO implementation it would automatically redirect and get the auth code and use that to fetch the token and establish a session.
 When hit for the first time after deployment
       it will take you to Authorize screen for the permissions to be accepted.
 Once you authorize it would take you to the response screen.